ukgovdatascience/rap_companion/01-Introduction.Rmd

 This [bookdown](https://bookdown.org/yihui/bookdown/) manual uses the *eesectors* package to help elucidate the RAP development process.
 It attempts to amalgamate the learnings of the early pioneers of RAP into a maintained tome of knowledge to ensure good practice is accessible for RAP newbies.

+To complement this book, one of our RAPpers has developed a [Massive Online Open Course](https://www.udemy.com/reproducible-analytical-pipelines/) to share an approach to learning this technical skill-set.
+This course is an informal introduction and describes the best practices through the use of screencasts and assignments.
+It is currently available on Udemy and takes you through the RAP journey using a simple RAP example.

 ## Objectives

 * Questions to ask oneself before you RAP?